postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ## Debugging in the console

-You can use the Postman console to help debug your requests when an API isn't behaving as you expect.
+Every request sent by Postman is logged in the console, so you can view the detail of what happened when you sent a request.
+This means you can use the Postman console to help debug your requests when an API isn't behaving as you expect.
 Keeping the console open while you work will increase the visibility of your network calls and log messages while debugging.

 The Postman console logs the following information: